 Here is a map, customize it to your airport time of arrival by clicking “More options”

-You can also take the MARC Penn Line if you prefer from Penn Station to the BWI stop.
+You can also take the MARC Penn Line if you prefer, which connects BWI to Penn Station.

 - WE RECOMMEND: A Dollar a Mile Transportation.
 Special low rates from Dulles, National and BWI airports.
 Door to door service and major credit cards welcome; also serving Frederick and Annapolis.
 Arrange the pickup in advance of your leaving your departure point.
 This is your best deal; contact them at (301) 582-8031 or email ADollarAMileTransportation@yahoo.com.
 In your email, include: